Ankle Sprains

 What causes an ankle sprain?

-Ankle sprains are an accidental injury caused by a force that causes the ankle to roll inwards or outwards.
+Ankle sprains are an injury caused by a sudden force that makes the ankle roll inwards or outwards.
 This may be from:

-• Awkwardly planting your foot on the ground following a jump
+Awkwardly planting your foot on the ground following a jump, or landing on an unexpected uneven surface

-• Getting hit on the inside of the ankle with a soccer ball (causing you to roll out and twist the ankle inwards, spraining the ligaments on the outside of the ankle)
+Getting hit on the inside of the ankle with a soccer ball (causing you to roll out and twist the ankle inwards)

 If a previous injury has caused some weakening in your ankle ligaments, then you are more likely to have another ankle injury.
 It’s important to see your Podiatrist if this is the case.